1993 Mumbai blasts: SC says Centre bound to release Salem on completion of sentence

-Salem had said his sentence could not exceed 25 years as per a solemn assurance given by India to Portugal for his extradition in 2002.
+The court held that sentence of life imprisonment imposed on him in the 1993 Bombay Blasts case has to remitted upon the completion of 25 years from the date of his extradition to India.

-A bench of Justices S K Kaul and M M Sundresh said the Central government is bound to advise the President of India for exercise of power under Article 72 of the Constitution and the national commitment on completion of his sentence.
+"The central government is bound to advise the President for exercise of powers under Article 72 of the Constitution and to release the appellant in terms of the national commitment as well as the principle based on the comity of courts," a bench of Justices Sanjay Kishan Kaul and M M Sundresh said.

-"The necessary papers be forwarded within a month of completion of 25 years.
-In fact, the government can itself exercise the power of remission under CrPC within the time period of one month upon completion of 25 years," the bench said.
+The court said, "It was taking a call on this issue now and do not want to leave it to any uncertainty in future."

-On February 25, 2015, a special TADA court had awarded life imprisonment to Salem in another case for murdering Mumbai-based builder Pradeep Jain in 1995 along with his driver Mehndi Hassan.
+The bench also declined a plea by Salem for setting off the period he was detained in Portugal, saying it was with respect to a different offence in a different country and would not have any impact on the detention with respect to the matter under consideration.

 Check out DH's latest videos